ilovelogic/Pauli-Path-Method/README.md

 # Lemma 8 Implementation: Toward a Polynomial-Time Classical Simulation of Noisy Random Circuit Sampling

-A python implementation of the algorithm described in Lemma 8 from the paper "[A polynomial-time classical algorithm for noisy random circuit sampling.](https://arxiv.org/pdf/2211.03999)" Constructs a list of all possible legal Pauli paths given the depth, number of qubits, gate positions, and upperbound on Hamming weight for a 2D architecture quantum circuit.
+A Python implementation of the algorithm described in Lemma 8 from the paper "[A polynomial-time classical algorithm for noisy random circuit sampling.](https://arxiv.org/pdf/2211.03999)" Constructs a list of all possible legal Pauli paths given the depth, number of qubits, gate positions, and upperbound on Hamming weight for a 2D architecture quantum circuit.

 ---